microsoft/onnxruntime/docs/install/index.md

 #### Install ONNX Runtime GPU (CUDA 11.x)
 The default CUDA version for ORT is 11.8.

-The latest gpu package is built and tested with CUDA 11.8, cuDNN 8.9 and TensorRT 8.6.

 ```bash
 pip install onnxruntime-gpu
 ```